luizbgomide/sovereign/combat.md

 The only modifiers that add to Shock damage are the wielder’s relevant attribute modifier for the weapon and any damage bonuses that explicitly add to Shock.

-A person using a shield can ignore the first source of Shock they would normally suffer in a round.
+A person using a shield ignores the first source of Shock they would normally suffer in a round.
 Some other Feats or special actions such as Total Defense can also render a subject immune to Shock.

-An attack that hits can never do less damage than the Shock that would have been inflicted on a miss.
+An attack that hits never does less damage than the Shock that would have been inflicted on a miss.

 ## Combat Maneuvers